dxc-technology/DXC-Industrialized-AI-Starter/README.md

 mention that the output will be in a pandas data frame df = ai.access_data_from_pipeline(wrt_raw_data, pipeline)
 ```
-<a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">click here</a> for more details about build data pipeline.
+<a href= "https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/data_pipeline/" target="_blank">click here</a> for details about build data pipeline.

 ### Run AI Experiments